This is my initial research for A2 and represents the majority of the research work I completed.

-I’ve included these notes as this is where most of my research, thinking and planning time went – it’s the idea I was originally working with.
-This is a really rough version and there are no references but page numbers refer to ‘The Vorticisits, Manifesto for a Modern World’, Tate Publishing.
+This is where most of my research, thinking and planning time went and is the idea I was originally working with.

 Context -reflection, research, critical thinking.

-I might try different sizes of mirrors.
-I experimented quite a bit.
-I put trial images on Instagram to guage feedback – were the subjects still recognisable, for instance?
-I think multiple exposures, broken mirrors and broken glass, are something I’d like to try to take forward, especially as I’m thinking about personal projects on mental health.
+In future I might try different sizes of mirrors.
+I think multiple exposures, broken mirrors and broken glass are something I’d like to try to take forward, especially as I’m thinking about personal projects on mental health.
 The ideas behind vortography would also seem to work for mental health ideas, but I don’t want to do it to death.
-I also thought about using Google maps, breaking up the country (or areas of it) into shapes that could be tesselated, moved, recombined and jumbled up.
-I’d love to be able to do this with a real knowledge of how the Brexit vote worked in certain areas, but I’m not sure it’s that simple, because there also seem to be splits between old and young, rich and poor, north and south.
+I also thought about doing more with the initial idea I was working with using Google maps, breaking up the country (or areas of it) into shapes that could be tessellated, moved, recombined and jumbled up.
+I’d love to be able to do this with statistics of how the Brexit vote worked in certain areas, but I’m not sure it’s that simple because there also seem to be splits between old and young, rich and poor, north and south.
 Lots of dichotomies, perhaps with individuals not necessarily fitting into the sections of society that they once would have felt comfortable in.